home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 }
 ```

-Our example `Dockerfile` is configured to support only a server, and no run.sh.
-The Dockerfile will push ingress.conf to the server.
-You may choose to replace the `CMD [ "nginx","-g","daemon off;error_log /dev/stdout debug;" ]` with `CMD [ "run.sh" ]` for more flexibility while launching and configuring your add-on.
+Our example `Dockerfile` is configured to support only our Nginx server, and does not support a `run.sh` like most addons.
+You may replace the `CMD` with your own command to allow more configuration options while launching your addon.
+This Dockerfile will `RUN` to install our Nginx dependencies, `COPY` our example ingress.conf from above to the add-on conatiner, then `CMD` start Nginx.

 Dockerfile
 ```Dockerfile